SamyRai/namecheap/README.md

 - ⚠️ **Review changes carefully before applying them**

 The maintainers are not responsible for any data loss, service disruption, or other issues that may arise from using this tool.
 Please report bugs and contribute improvements via GitHub issues and pull requests.

+For version information and release notes, see [VERSIONING.md](VERSIONING.md).

 ## 🎯 Features